apache/cloudstack-documentation/source/adminguide/tuning.rst

 -------------------------

 The load of the DB is monitored.
 By default the queries for each minute are calculated in queries per second.
-Ten values are retaint by default.
+Three values are retaint by default.
 In the UI these are visible under the DB/Usage Server page under the infrastructure menu.